 Paul Oliver was widely regarded as the most important blues scholar of the 20th and 21st centuries, pioneering research into the origins and development of the music, and uncovering hidden lives of African Americans during Jim Crow segregation.
 He was also a former lecturer at, and honorary graduate of, Oxford Brookes (formerly Oxford Polytechnic).

-You can find out more about Paul Oliver and POAAAM in this online exhibition created as part of the Think Human Festival 2020.
+- Online exhibition created as part of the Think Human Festival 2020.